“I am the vine, you are the branches.

 About this Sunday

-Collect prayer for the Second Sunday of Lent
+Collect prayer for the Fifth Sunday of Easter

 - What word or phrase jumps out at you in today’s reading?